-3 hrs lecture (GR or P/NP).
+3 Units 3 hrs lecture (GR or P/NP).
 HIST 7A is not prerequisite to HIST 7B.
 Not open for credit to students who have completed or are concurrently enrolled in HIST 15.
+Acceptable for credit: UC/CSU

-AA/AS area 2: CSU area D: IGETC area 4;
+AA/AS area 2: CSU area D:

-CSU American Institutions, Group 1; UCB American Cultures (C-ID HIST 140)

-History of the United States from the end of the Civil War to the present: Survey and interpretation of political, social, and economic factors contributing to the growth of the nation.
+IGETC area 4; CSU American Institutions, Group 1; UCB American Cultures (C-ID HIST 140) History of the United States from the end of the Civil War to the present: Survey and interpretation of political, social, and economic factors contributing to the growth of the nation.
+2205.00

-HIST 19, History of California
+HIST 19.
+History of California